 Calvin and the Death of the Sacred-Secular Divide

-This is why the Reformed account of work cannot be reduced to "work hard so you can fund missions" or "be a good employee so you can witness on your lunch break."
-Those things are good, but they treat the job itself as a mere platform for the real spiritual action.
-The doctrine of vocation says something far more dignifying: the work itself, done in faith and love of neighbor, is service to God.
-The Christian accountant glorifies God in accurate books.
-The Christian plumber glorifies God in pipes that do not leak.
-The Christian parent glorifies God in the ten-thousandth meal cooked for children who will not remember it.
-The faithful work of the hands is not a detour from worship; under grace it becomes a form of it.
-And this rests on common grace — the doctrine that God restrains evil and pours out gifts on the just and the unjust alike, so that the believer can do honest, excellent, world-building work shoulder to shoulder with unbelievers, on a creation that still bears its Maker's fingerprints.
+Which is why the Reformed account of work will not reduce to "work hard so you can fund missions" or "be a good employee so you can witness at lunch."
+Both are fine as far as they go, and both quietly treat the job as a platform for the real spiritual action happening somewhere else.
+The doctrine of vocation says something more dignifying than that.
+The work itself, done in faith and in love of neighbor, is service rendered to God.
+The accountant glorifies Him in accurate books, the plumber in pipes that do not leak, the parent in the ten-thousandth meal cooked for children who will never remember it.
+Faithful work of the hands is not a detour from worship.
+Under grace it becomes a form of it.

 The Highest Dignity Given to the Lowest Worker